 - and mountain climbers

 The upper ab area is part of your lower torso.
 Shortening the distance between your rib cage and your pelvis stimulates these muscles.
-Functional workouts for the upper abs include cable crunches.
+Functional exercises for the upper abs include cable crunches.
 Your oblique muscles run along the sides of your torso.

 For your obliques, it is helpful to do high numbers of repetitions and lower amounts of weight.
 Proper training for the obliques would be Russian twists.

 Here are some tips for a typical six-pack workout.
 Work with exercises and perform four sets of every activity.
 Try to take as little time between each set as possible – for example, less than a full minute.
 Also, focus more on form and muscle failure than repetition.
-Perform bodyweight workouts until you cannot display good form for an activity.
+Perform bodyweight exercises until you cannot display good form for an activity.